-Let us now give the plan of the paper.
-Section \ref{sec:model} is devoted to introducing the model and all definitions that are needed.
-The convergence of the energy fluctuations field (in the sense of finite dimensional distributions) is proved in Section \ref{sec:fluctuation}.
-The main point is to identify the diffusion coefficient $D$ (Section \ref{sec:hilbert}), by adapting the non-gradient method introduced in \cite{MR1354152}: in Section \ref{sec:CLTvariances_equ}, we derive the Boltzmann-Gibbs principle, and Section \ref{sec:diffusion} gives a precise description of the diffusion coefficient through several variational formulas.
-In Section \ref{sec:gk} we prove the convergence of the Green-Kubo formula, and demonstrate rigorously that both definitions of the diffusion coefficient are equivalent.
-In Section \ref{sec:anharmonic}, we present a second disordered model, where the interaction is described by a potential $V$.
+Let us now give the outline of the article.
+Section \ref{sec:model} is devoted to properly introducing the model and all definitions that are needed, as well as stating our main results, namely Theorem \ref{theo:fluctuations} (macroscopic equilibrium fluctuations) and Theorem \ref{theo:GKF} (Green-Kubo formula) below.
+The first theorem, namely the convergence of the energy fluctuations field (in the sense of finite dimensional distributions) is proved in Section \ref{ssec:martingale}, up to technical results which are postponed in further sections.
+Indeed, the main point is to identify the diffusion coefficient $D$ by adapting the non-gradient method of Varadhan \cite{MR1354152}.
+This is done in several steps: in Section \ref{sec:CLTvariances_equ}, we derive the so-called \textit{Boltzmann-Gibbs principle} stated in Proposition \ref{prop:macro2}.
+In Section \ref{sec:hilbert} we obtain the diffusion coefficient as resulting from a projection of the current in some suitable Hilbert space, and finally Section \ref{sec:diffusion} improves the description of the diffusion coefficient through several variational formulas (see Remark \ref{rem:DDt}).
+In Section \ref{sec:gk} we prove the second theorem in two steps: first, we show the convergence of the Green-Kubo formula (Proposition \ref{prop:conv_GK}), and second, we demonstrate rigorously that both definitions of the diffusion coefficient are equivalent (Proposition \ref{prop:equivalence}).
+Finally, in Section \ref{sec:anharmonic}, we present a second disordered model, where the interaction is described by a potential $V$ which is not assumed to be harmonic anymore.
 For this anharmonic chain, we need a very strong stochastic perturbation, which has a spectral gap, and satisfies the sector condition.
-We conclude in Section \ref{sec:hydro} by highlighting the step where the usual techniques for proving hydrodynamic limits fail.
 In Appendices, technical points are detailed: in Appendix \ref{sec:hermite}, the space of square-integrable functions w.r.t.~the standard Gaussian law is studied through its orthonormal basis of Hermite polynomials.
-In Appendix \ref{app:closed} we replace the usual result concerning the decomposition of closed forms by some weaker version.
-The sector condition is proved for a specific class of functions in Appendix \ref{app:sector}.
-In Appendix \ref{sec:tightness}, the tightness for the energy fluctuation field is recalled for the sake of completeness.
+The sector condition (Proposition \ref{prop:seccond}) is proved in Appendix \ref{app:sector} for a specific class of functions suitable for our needs.
+In Appendix \ref{sec:tightness}, tightness for the energy fluctuation field (Proposition \ref{prop:tight}) is investigated for the sake of completeness.